Food energy

 Food energy is chemical energy that animals derive from food to sustain their metabolism and muscular activity.
-This is usually measured in joules or calories.
+This is usually measured in calories or joules.

 Most animals derive most of their energy from aerobic respiration, namely combining the carbohydrates, fats, and proteins with oxygen from air or dissolved in water.
 Other smaller components of the diet, such as organic acids, polyols, and ethanol (drinking alcohol) may contribute to the energy input.
 Some diet components that provide little or no food energy, such as water, minerals, vitamins, cholesterol, and fiber, may still be necessary for health and survival for other reasons.
 Some organisms have instead anaerobic respiration, which extracts energy from food by reactions that do not require oxygen.

 The energy contents of a given mass of food is usually expressed in the metric (SI) unit of energy, the joule (J), and its multiple the kilojoule (kJ); or in the traditional unit of heat energy, the calorie (cal).
 In nutritional contexts, the latter is often (especially in US) the "large" variant of the unit, also written "Calorie" (with symbol Cal, both with capital "C") or "kilocalorie" (kcal), and equivalent to 4184 J or 4.184 kJ.
 Thus, for example, fats and ethanol have the greatest amount of food energy per unit mass, 37 and 29 kJ/g, respectively.
 Proteins and most carbohydrates have about 17 kJ/g, though there are differences between different kinds.
 For example, the values for glucose, sucrose, and starch are 15.57, 16.48 and 17.48 kJ/g respectively.
 The differing energy density of foods (fat, alcohols, carbohydrates and proteins) lies mainly in their varying proportions of carbon, hydrogen, and oxygen atoms.
 Carbohydrates that are not easily absorbed, such as fibre, or lactose in lactose-intolerant individuals, contribute less food energy.
 Polyols (including sugar alcohols) and organic acids contribute 10 kJ/g and 13 kJ/g respectively.

 The energy contents of a food or meal can be approximated by adding the energy contents of its components, though the entire amount of calories calculated may not be absorbed during digestion.